 With Personalised Video, the ultimate goal is to make each video highly relevant to a viewer by considering details such as who they are, the stage of life they’re in, what products they’ve purchased or expressed interest in, how long they’ve been a customer and so on.

 It’s a great opportunity for upselling and cross-selling.
 Plus, you’ll wow your customers with a one-of-a-kind digital CX.
 No more crossing your fingers that a generic promotional email works.
 No more renewal messages that fail to highlight the value you bring to a particular client.
 Instead, each video is unique to the individual, changing based on data.

-It’s easy to personalize a video to produce results above and beyond industry benchmarks.
-Videos can be customized for the viewer’s individual needs and preferences, even their language, at nearly unlimited scale.
+It’s easy to personalise a video to produce results above and beyond industry benchmarks.
+Videos can be customised for the viewer’s individual needs and preferences, even their language, at nearly unlimited scale.
 Have millions of customers?
 So does Ubisoft.
 The right video platform makes it intuitive and hassle-free.

 This strategy has proven to be successful.
-Of emails sent to customers with a Personalized Video, 50% of those emails were opened by the customer (adding “Personalized Video” to the subject line boosts open rates).
-However, emails without Personalized Video are opened less than 35% of the time on average.
-For another point of reference, call-to-action buttons on landing pages with Personalized Videos are clicked through 32% of the time.
+Of emails sent to customers with a Personalised Video, 50% of those emails were opened by the customer (adding “Personalised Video” to the subject line boosts open rates).
+However, emails without Personalised Video are opened less than 35% of the time on average.
+For another point of reference, call-to-action buttons on landing pages with Personalised Videos are clicked through 32% of the time.